apurvk/Stroop_Test_Analysis/README.md

 # Stroop_Test_Analysis
 In a Stroop task, participants are presented with a list of words, with each word displayed in a color of ink.
 The participant’s task is to say out loud the color of the ink in which the word is printed.

+If you just download up the file Stroop_Test.html, I believe that would act as a better Readme file.

+Enjoy and thanks for checking out my profile.